iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 Every non-trivial application requires some level of configuration to customize its run-time behavior and help it locate data resources required for it to perform its functions.
 An iTwin.js [Workspace]($backend) comprises the [Settings]($backend) that supply this configuration and the [WorkspaceContainer]($backend)s that provide those resources.

-To explore [Workspace]($backend) concepts, let's take the example of an imaginary application called "LandscapePro™" that allows users to decorate an iModel by adding landscaping features like trees, shrubs, flower beds, and patio furniture.
+To explore [Workspace]($backend) concepts, let's take the example of an imaginary application called "LandscapePro" that allows users to decorate an iModel by adding landscaping features like trees, shrubs, flower beds, and patio furniture.

 # Settings